 In the event that tuition payments are in arrears for more than two months, the student will not be allowed to participate until payment arrangements are made.
 The Dance Connection is always willing to help with a payment plan if needed, please ask.

 There is a recital costume fee.
-The costume cost will range from $55.00 to $65.00 per costume (depending on student’s age and class – older kids mean more material).
-This part of the bill must be paid in full by December 31, 2012.
+The costume cost will range from $60.00 to $70.00 per costume (depending on student’s age and class – older kids mean more material).
+This part of the bill must be paid in full by December 31, 2017.
 You may make partial payments during Sept/Oct/Nov or pay it in full.
 If you choose to make partial payments, please tell us how much of each payment is to be applied to the costume.
-Every class has it’s own individual costume.
+Every class has its own individual costume.
 If your child is in two classes, then she/he will need two costumes, if you choose to participate in the recital for both.
 The recital costume is yours to keep.
-After December 31, 2012, costumes cannot be cancelled and will not be refunded.
+After December 31, 2017, costumes cannot be cancelled and will not be refunded.

 Please have students arrive in a timely manner in order to be ready when class starts.
 Due to the progressive nature of the classes, and the required warm-up to prevent injury, students arriving more than twenty minutes late will not be allowed to participate.
 Also note, that once a student sits out from class for any length of time, he/she will not be permitted to resume participation due to the need to warm up again once the muscles have cooled down.